-In 2008, Sushant was spotted by Balaji Telefilms' casting team in one of his plays and was asked to audition.
-He landed the role of Preet Juneja in 'Kis Desh Mein Hai Meraa Dil' his character was the fun-loving and childish younger brother of Prem Juneja, played by Harshad Chopra.
+In 2008, Sushant Singh Rajput was spotted by Balaji Telefilms' casting team in one of his plays and was asked to audition.
+At age 22, Sushant Singh made his acting debut with the television show 'Kis Desh Mein Hai Meraa Dil'.
+He played Preet Juneja, the fun-loving and childish younger brother of Prem Juneja, played by Harshad Chopra.
 Sushant's character was later killed in the show but came back for the series finale as a spirit looking at his family celebrate after going through difficult times.

-In December 2010, he participated in the dance reality show 'Jhalak Dikhhla Jaa 4' where he was paired with choreographer Shampa Sonthalia.
+In December 2010, Sushant Singh Rajput participated in the dance reality show 'Jhalak Dikhhla Jaa 4' where he was paired with choreographer Shampa Sonthalia.
 The pair scored perfect points several times and Sushant won the title of 'Most Consistent Performer'.
-Pic/YouTube

-Sushant's second Bollywood outing was Shuddh Desi Romance (2013), directed by Maneesh Sharma and opposite Parineeti Chopra.
+In the same year, Sushant gave his second Bollywood outing - Shuddh Desi Romance, directed by Maneesh Sharma and opposite Parineeti Chopra.
 Sushant was praised for bringing freshness and spontaneity on screen, while his sizzling chemistry with Parineeti kept the viewers hooked and pinning for more.

-In an interview, Sushant Singh Rajput said it was a different kind of a love story set in rural India.
-"There are a lot of love stories being made mostly outside India.
-Our film is different, presenting the issues, problems between love and commitment in a desi way."

-Sushant appeared in a small but significant role in Rajkumar Hirani's pk (2014) opposite Anushka Sharma.
-He was acclaimed for his effortless and breezy performance, while his charming screen presence as Sarfaraz made one wish there was more of him in the film.
-Pic/YouTube
+In 2014, Sushant Singh Rajput appeared in a small but significant role in Rajkumar Hirani's PK opposite Anushka Sharma.
+He was lauded for his effortless and breezy performance, while his charming screen presence as Sarfaraz made one wish there was more of him in the film.

-Sushant Singh Rajput starred alongside Kriti Sanon and Jim Sarbh in the romantic thriller Raabta in 2017.
-The film courted controversy after makers of the 2009 Telugu hit Magadheera claimed the film was plagiarised however the court ruled in the latter's favour.
+In 2017, Sushant Singh Rajput starred alongside Kriti Sanon and Jim Sarbh in the romantic thriller Raabta.
+The film courted controversy after makers of the 2009 Telugu hit Magadheera claimed the film was plagiarised, however, the court ruled in the latter's favour.
 The film had a lukewarm response at the box-office.

-The actor will also be seen opposite Bhumi Pednekar in Abhishek Chaubey's Sonchiriya.
-In an interview before, Sushant Singh said that he wants to be part of unconventional films and portray characters that are real.
-"I would like to portray characters that are etched out in a good way.
+In 2019, Sushant Singh Rajput was seen in the dacoit drama - Sonchiriya - opposite Bhumi Pednekar.
+The film didn't perform well at the Box Office, but Sushant's work was lauded by critics.
+He said, "I would like to portray characters that are etched out in a good way.
 I am a good dancer, trained in martial arts.
 I can do films that are conventional Bollywood films as they make money and entertain.
 This is not something I am looking for...
 I am trying to portray more realistic characters."